John-Patrick Smith: 2015: First ATP tour singles win and semifinal, Career-high ranking in singles

-In July, Smith entered the Newport Championships and defeated compatriot and third seed Bernard Tomic in round one, his first win on the ATP World Tour on the way to the semifinal where he lost to eventual champion Rajeev Ram.
+In July, Smith entered the Newport Championships and defeated compatriot and third seed Bernard Tomic in the first one, his first win on the ATP World Tour on the way to the semifinal where he lost to eventual champion Rajeev Ram.

 At the US Open, Smith qualified before losing to Mikhail Youzhny in round one.
 He reached a career-high ranking of No. 108 on 28 September 2015.
 Smith ended 2015 with a singles ranking of No. 129.

-2016
+2016: Loss of form

 Smith began 2016 with a wildcard into the 2016 Brisbane International.
 He lost in round one.
 Smith made the second round of qualifying at the Australian Open.
 In February, Smith qualified for Delray and defeated world No. 26 and No. 3 seed Ivo Karlović in round one.
 He lost to Juan Martín del Potro in round two.
 He lost in the qualifying rounds of Mexican Open, Indian Wells and Miami Masters.
 In April and May, Smith returned to the Challenger Circuit across Asia and Europe with limited success.
 In June, Smith lost in round one of Wimbledon qualifying.
 In July, Smith defeated compatriot Jordan Thompson in the first round of the Hall of Fame Tennis Championship, but lost to Marco Chiudinelli in round two.
 Smith lost in round one of US Open qualifying before returning to the Challenger Tour in USA and Australia in September, October and November.
 Smith ended 2016 with a singles ranking of No. 226.